localprojects/Civil-Debate-Wall-Kiosk/README.markdown

 - Install LogMeIn
 - TODO a few more steps...

+- Disable the "auto right click" option in the eGalaxTouch configuration utility.
+(Right clicking is for administrators only!)

-Note, you must use a Vista Aero theme to ensure that vertical sync is enabled.
+- you must use a Vista Aero theme to ensure that vertical sync is enabled.
 Otherwise animations will tear rather badly.

 - - - - - - - - - - - - - - - -